Free 3D Printing for FNSB Library Card Holders

 - Objects will only be printed in a single color.
 You may specify a color preference or let us choose.
 If we run out of your first choice we will use your second preferred color.

-- Only one print request per library card will be accepted every two weeks.
+- Only one print request per library card will be accepted every per month.

 - Submissions will be reviewed by library staff for printability and appropriateness.